 Daniel Beller and I have developed an open-source GPU-accelerated simulation platform for the phenomenological Landau-de Gennes Q-tensor approach to modeling liquid crystals, tied together in a graphical user interface.
 The current implementation is a numerical finite-difference relaxation technique which tries to minimize contributions from a nematic phase term, distortion (gradient) terms, and a variety of possible surface anchoring terms.
-See the video for a short demonstration!
+See the video for a short demonstration, or checkout our documentation page for more details!

 In designing this package we targeted complementary goals of having an easy-to-use graphical user interface (both for educational purposes and to enable rapid prototyping of boundary conditions, interfacial features, and the defect states they can promote.